As an Amazon Associate, we earn from qualifying purchases. We also earn from other affiliate websites. See our full disclaimer.

 These microfiber towels remove all kinds of icky dirt and 99% of bacteria using just water.
 I feel like Mary Poppins when I clean with these.

 I usually keep two out at a time, one for the kitchen counter and one for anything else.
-I use a spray bottle of water, so none is wasted running it from the facet.
-You can install a command hook in a convenient location to hang it to dry.
+I use a spray bottle of water, so none is wasted running it from the faucet.
+Install a command hook in a convenient location to hang your towels to dry while keeping them accessible.

 How to Care for Them

-There is growing concern about microfibers and other synthetics’ impact on the environment.
+There is growing concern about how microfibers and other synthetics impact the environment.
 They can release tiny plastic fibers when washed that end up in our oceans and drinking water.

-To minimize microfibers’ impact, I rinse with water to clean and hand wash in a small tub when needed.
+To minimize microfiber impacts, I rinse with water to clean and hand wash in a small tub when needed.
 Always hang to dry.
+We also like these Guppy friend bags that collect microfibers when machine washing.

 THE REALITY OF THE SWAP: The e-cloth is very well made and highly absorbent.
-They remove almost all countertop stains, absorb cups of water at a time, and make cleaning easier.
+They remove almost all countertop stains, absorb cups of water at once, and make cleaning easier.
 The quality suggests we will have this set for a long time.

 You can see the E-Cloth microfiber set here.